 Estimated Wealth of T.D.
 Jakes

 T.D.
 Jakes is the chief pastor and bishop of The Potter's House Located in Dallas, Texas.
 Contributing to his wealth, reportedly 18 million, are his books which have landed him on the New York's Times best-selling list.
 His church sermons, frequently aired on the Trinity Broadcast Network, known as the Potter's Touch.
 He also holds an annual revival known as the Mega Fest and, an annual women's conference, Thou art loosed.
 The bishop is also a recording artist, a songwriter, and had a few of his books turn into movies in which he made cameo appearances.

 Estimated Wealth of Creflo Dollar

 Creflo Dollar, the head pastor of World Changers, in Atlanta, GA, has often come under scrutiny for his lavish living.
 He is widely known as the "prosperity pastor" teaching believers that it is their right and the will of God to live prosperously.
 Creflo was once investigated for "wrong doings" along with others by the U.S Senate Committee, however, nothing was found.
 The latest scandal was that he allegedly asked his congregation to help purchase a 65 million dollar plane for his ministry, but the videotape that supposedly surfaced from that incident has been taken down.
 His net worth is reported at 27 million.
 He is also a bestselling author.

 Saint's Get Your House In Order!

 Now that we've explored the pros and cons of church vs televangelism as well as compared the staggering wealth of televangelist's vs the pastors behind the pulpit we may think to ourselves is it fair that the wage for the same kind of work is so unbalanced?
-Well, in order to figure this question out we made need to take the article out of a spiritual sense and more into a worldly view.
+Well, in order to figure this question out we may need to take the article out of a spiritual sense and more into a worldly view.